Chirk railway station

 Chirk railway station (Y Waun) serves the town of Chirk, Wrexham County Borough, Wales.
 The station is on the Shrewsbury to Chester Line that is part of the former Great Western Railway mainline route from London Paddington to Birkenhead Woodside.
-The original 19th-century (grade 2 listed) Chirk / Y Waun station building was demolished in 1987, without consultation, by the local council.
+The original 19th-century (Grade II listed) Chirk / Y Waun station building was demolished in 1987, without consultation, by the local council.

 Chirk was also the eastern terminus and transfer point for the Glyn Valley Tramway.

 Historical services

 According to the Official Handbook of Stations the following classes of traffic were being handled at this station in 1956: G, P, F, L, H, C and there was a 15 cwt crane.
 At one time there was also a private siding into the Cadbury's factory from where cocoa liquor was sent to the chocolate factory at Bournville.

 The railway itself superseded the Llangollen Canal, which runs parallel to the railway through Chirk, for the transportation of coal and other goods.